brown-band/website/pages/scripts/2016-2017/fall/penn.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that’s dressed in our Sunday best, it’s the Brown University "what are you talking about, we wear this every weekend" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that’s dressed in our Sunday best, it’s the Brown University “what are you talking about, we wear this every weekend” BANNNDDDDDDDDDDD!

 It’s time to face the elephant in room, and we’re not talking about Wharton.
 One of your graduates is running for President, and we have some things to say about him.
 We are talking of course about Laurence Kotlikoff.
 After reading up on his issues, he actually seems like a pretty cool dude!
 It would be quite an honor to be the second Penn graduate to become President after William Henry Harrison, and everyone remembers what an amazing 31 days that was!
 Watch now as the band honors the memory of ol’ Tippecanoe and celebrates what a party it was in the U.S.A. in 1841.